- Dr. Hanno Weitering, Department Head, Professor, and Joint Insitute for Advanced Materials (JIAM) Chair of Excellence

 - $8.3M in annual research expenditures

 - Strong ties to researchers and facilities at Oak Ridge National Laboratory, including joint institutes in Advanced Materials, Nuclear Physics and Applications, and Neutron Sciences.
 Through this connection, our students have access to some of the most powerful computing in the world.

 - Strong presence at major international laboratories, including the Large Hadron Collider in Geneva, Switzerland

 - Recent hires in physics are leading research efforts in fields such as biophysics, condensed matter, and nuclear physics.
-We have garnered two National Science Foundation CAREER grants in the past two years (Dr. Jaan Mannik and Dr. Norman Mannella) and two Outstanding Junior Investigator Awards from the Department of Energy (Dr. Kate Jones in 2009 and Dr. Thomas Papenbrock in 2007).
+We have garnered three National Science Foundation CAREER grants in the past three years (Dr. Haidong Zhou, Dr. Jaan Mannik, and Dr. Norman Mannella) and two Outstanding Junior Investigator Awards from the Department of Energy (Dr. Kate Jones in 2009 and Dr. Thomas Papenbrock in 2007).
 The work supported by these grants includes using nanotechnology to study how bacteria are organized at the cellular level; conducting experiments to understand complex electron systems, which can lead to novel materials designed to meet needs in medicine and industry; and using sophisticated theory and experiments to determine how an atomic nucleus is structured—giving rise to our understanding of how elements are formed.

 - Our department makes contributions to research that has broad appeal, including the search for the Higgs Boson, where our faculty and students built and maintain particle tracking detectors at the Large Hadron Collider as part of this historic effort.
 Our students are also participants in university work that garners national attention, including assembly and verification of an instrument command sequence for a neutron detector on NASA’s Curiosity rover on Mars.